Hummingbird: Feeding

 Because their high metabolism makes them vulnerable to starvation, hummingbirds are highly attuned to food sources.
 Some species, including many found in North America, are territorial and try to guard food sources (such as a feeder) against other hummingbirds, attempting to ensure a future food supply.
 Additionally, hummingbirds have an enlarged hippocampus, a brain region facilitating spatial memory used to map flowers previously visited during nectar foraging.

-Hummingbird beaks are flexible and their shapes vary dramatically as an adaptation for specialized feeding.
-Some species, such as hermits (Phaethornis spp.) have long bills that allow them to probe deep into flowers with long corollae.
-Thornbills have short, sharp bills adapted for feeding from flowers with short corollae and piercing the bases of longer ones.
-The sicklebills' extremely decurved bills are adapted to extracting nectar from the curved corollae of flowers in the family Gesneriaceae.
-The bill of the fiery-tailed awlbill has an upturned tip adapted for feeding on nectar from tubular flowers while hovering.
-Hummingbird bill sizes range from about 5 mm to as long as 100 mm (about 4 in).
+Beak specializations

+The shapes of hummingbird beaks (also called bills) vary widely as an adaptation for specialized feeding, with some 7000 flowering plants pollinated by hummingbird nectar feeding.
+Hummingbird beak lengths range from about 6 mm to as long as 110 mm.
 When catching insects in flight, a hummingbird's jaw flexes downward to widen the beak for successful capture.

+The extreme curved beaks of sicklebills are adapted for extracting nectar from the curved corolla tubes of Centropogon flowers.
+Some species, such as hermits (Phaethornis spp.), have long beaks that enable insertion deeply into flowers with long corolla tubes.
+Thornbills have short, sharp beaks adapted for feeding from flowers with short corolla tubes and piercing the bases of longer ones.
+The beak of the fiery-tailed awlbill has an upturned tip adapted for feeding on nectar from tubular flowers while hovering.